andresmachado/django-list-api/README.md

+It's a list app for create common daily lists, grocery lists and etc..

 This app was created with the tools below:
-It's a list app for create common daily lists, grocery lists and etc...

 ## Backend